-- AT&T: Choose an AT&T specific plan, then enter your current phone number, zip code, and the last four digits of your social security number when prompted.
+- AT&T: Choose an AT&T specific plan, then enter your current phone number, and the last four digits of your social security number when prompted.
 Or, if you think you paid off your AT&T upgrade plan and want to join Apple's, select iPhone Upgrade Program, then enter the same info to make sure you can switch.

 - Verizon: Choose a Verizon specific plan, then enter your phone number and account PIN when prompted.
 Or, if you think you paid off your Verizon upgrade plan and want to join Apple's, select iPhone Upgrade Program, then enter the same info to make sure you can switch.

 With these steps, you should easily be able to check whether or not you're eligible for an iPhone upgrade at this time.
 If you're not eligible, chances are your carrier would love to explain how much you can pay to become eligible.
-For this and other concerns you run into while attempting to discover your upgrade status, give your carrier a call — they set the rules for your contract, so they'll be able to tell you exactly what you need to do to get your hands on a new iPhone soon.
+For that and other concerns you run into while attempting to discover your upgrade status, give your carrier a call — they set the rules for your contract, so they'll be able to tell you exactly what you need to do to get your hands on a new iPhone soon.